Constraining Dark Energy With Stacked Concave Lenses: CONCLUSION AND DISCUSSIONS

+The initial conditions for the CW1-4 simulation are fixed as mentioned in \S\ref{section2}, supposing the early-time amplitude $\rm{A_s}$ is well constrained by the CMB.
+However, it may be interesting to ask what if we keep the late-time amplitudes the same for these simulations, although with very different $\rm{A_s}$.
+So we run four new simulations here as a comparison.
+Three new simulations are run for the CW set, named as CW5,6,7.
+Also, one new simulation is run for the WZ set, named as WZ3.
+For CW5,6,7, the parameters ($\rm{\Omega_c,\Omega_b,w_{de},h}$) are set the same as in CW2,3,4 respectively, with the $\rm{\sigma_8}$ being the same as that of CW1.
+For WZ3, its parameters($\rm{\Omega_c,\Omega_b,w_{de},h}$) are identical with WZ2, with the $\sigma_8$ taken from WZ1.
+The parameters of the simulations are given in table \ref{Table2}.

+All the procedures in \S\ref{section2} are repeated for the four simulations.
+The simulated lensing signals around the LDPs are compared with the observed signals in Fig.\ref{fig:6simu-1-new} and Fig.\ref{fig:6simu-1.5-new}, which are similar to Fig.\ref{fig:6simu-1} and \ref{fig:6simu-1.5}.
+The lensing profiles $\rm{\Delta\Sigma_s(R)}$ for CW5,6,7 are found to be close to each other.
+Although smaller compared to Fig.\ref{fig:6simu-1} and \ref{fig:6simu-1.5}, discrepancies are still found for some cosmologies between the simulated and observed signals in the lower panels.
+Their corresponding $\rm{\chi^2}$ results are shown in Fig.\ref{fig-kaf-new}.
+The CW5($\rm{w=-0.5}$) is found to have larger $\rm{\chi^2}$ than the others in most cases.
+The $\rm{\chi^2}$ of CW6($\rm{w=-0.8}$) seems to be slightly higher than the rest.
+These results are redshift-dependent, and the least distinguishable case is when $\rm{z_m=0.435}$ and $\rm{R_s=1.5\,arcmin}$, in which different models result in comparable $\rm{\chi^2}$.

 We note that our constraints on the dark energy equation of state is still preliminary, in the sense that we have fixed the values of the other cosmological parameters for simplicity.
 As a next step, we plan to vary the cosmological model with more parameters, and fix those that are best constrained by CMB.
 We also plan to measure again the LDP lensing signals using the Fourier\_Quad method \citep{2017ApJ...834....8Z,2018arXiv180802593Z}, which is significantly different from the Lensfit method used by the CFHTLenS team.
+Also, we are looking forward to giving detailed discussions on the redshift evolution of the LDP lensing signals with larger and deeper surveys\footnote{\url{https://www.darkenergysurvey.org},\url{https://www.desi.lbl.gov},\\ \url{https://www.lsst.org},\url{http://www.sdss3.org/surveys/boss.php.}}. \\

 \acknowledgments{ACKNOWLEDGMENTS}\\

 This work is based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/DAPNIA, at the Canada-France-Hawaii Telescope (CFHT) which is operated by the National Research Council (NRC) of Canada, the Institut National des Sciences de l\'Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 This research used the facilities of the Canadian Astronomy Data Centre operated by the National Research Council of Canada with the support of the Canadian Space Agency.